dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 into a list of substrings.

 {% pc dart 0 %}
-// grab a substring
+// Grab a substring.
 assert("Never odd or even".substring(6, 9) == 'odd');

-// split a string using a string pattern var parts = "structured web apps".split(" ");
+// Split a string using a string pattern. var parts = "structured web apps".split(" ");
 assert(parts.length == 3);
 assert(parts[0] == 'structured');

-// get the character (as a string) by index assert("Never odd or even"[0] == "N");
+// Get the character (as a string) by index. assert("Never odd or even"[0] == "N");

-// use splitChars() to get a list of all characters (as Strings);
+// Use splitChars() to get a list of all characters (as Strings);
-// good for iterating
+// good for iterating.
 for (var char in "hello".splitChars()) {
   print(char);
 }

-// get the char code at an index assert("Never odd or even".charCodeAt(0) == 78);
+// Get the char code at an index. assert("Never odd or even".charCodeAt(0) == 78);

-// get all the char codes as a list of integers var charCodes = "Never odd or even".charCodes();
+// Get all the char codes as a list of integers. var charCodes = "Never odd or even".charCodes();
 assert(charCodes.length == 17);
 assert(charCodes[0] == 78);